alitelabs/tyx/README.md

 ### 8.5. `@Query` decorator

 Method allowed only to specified roles.
-This decorator should used on methods retrieving data, in combination with HTTP/REST decorators.
+This decorator should used on methods retrieving data, in combination with HTTP decorators.

 ```typescript
 @Query<R extends Roles>(roles: R)